-This article by Edmund G. Love (obituary), published in the March 1956 issue, was subsequently turned into an excellent production by the CBS Radio Workshop (7.3 Mb MP3), a book, and a musical–which led in turn to an interesting hoax by a zealous producer.
+This article by Edmund G. Love (obituary), published in the March 1956 issue, was subsequently turned into a production by the CBS Radio Workshop (7.3 Mb MP3), a book, and a musical–which led in turn to an interesting hoax by a zealous producer.

 Henry Shelby, today, is forty-one years old, but looks at least five years younger.
 He is five feet, eleven and one-half inches tall, weighs 162 pounds.
 His hair is black but thinning, and his eyes are a deep blue.
 He has no disfigurements, and his bearing is good.
 The key to his personality lies in his eyes which express the depth of his feeling, or a quiet humor, depending upon his mood.
 When he is deep in thought, or troubled, he is apt to trace patterns on the floor, or in the dirt, with the toe of his shoe.
 At other times he moves briskly, and with some of the grace and sureness of an athlete.